madeindra/signal-setup-guide/signal-server/README.md

 * Twilio
 * AWS

 1. Create your own `config.yml`, put it inside `signal-server/service/config/`.
-You can take a look at the <a href="https://github.com/madecanggih/Setup-Guide/blob/master/signal-server/example-signal.yml">example here</a>.
+You can take a look at [the example here](./example-signal.yml).

 2. Build the server (I suggest you keep the DskipTests if you do a modification)
 ```